 Support will be given to all new buildings designed to ensure that at least 15% of the carbon dioxide emissions reduction standard set by Scottish Building Standards is met through the installation and operation of low and zero carbon generating technologies.
 This percentage will increase to at least 20% by the end of 2022.
-Other solutions will be considered where:

-- (a) It can be demonstrated that there are significant technical constraints to using on-site low and zero-carbon generating technologies; and - (b) There is likely to be an adverse impact on the historic environment.
+(a) it can be demonstrated that there are significant technical constraints to using on-site low and zero-carbon generating technologies; and

+(b) there is likely to be an adverse impact on the historic environment

-\This requirement will not apply to those exceptions set out in Standard 6.1 of the 2017 Domestic and Non-Domestic Technical Handbooks associated with the Building (Scotland) Regulations 2004, or to equivalent exceptions set out in later versions of the handbook.
+This requirement will not apply to those exceptions set out in Standard 6.1 of the 2017 Domestic and Non-Domestic Technical Handbooks associated with the Building (Scotland) Regulations 2004, or to equivalent exceptions set out in later versions of the handbook.